 After all, a premium, four-figure price point appears to have restricted demand for the handset, with the result that Apple slashed its planned production output for the three-month period ending March 31st.
 In fact, the brand cut its production by around 20 million units (or 50%) during the first quarter of this year, while those familiar with Apple’s supply chain suggested that the company had reduced orders for components used in the iPhone X by around 60%.

 OK, we hear you ask, why doesn’t Apple just cap the price of the model as it has done with some many historical handsets?
-The answer lies in the production cost of the iPhone X, which has increased dramatically with the integration of facial recognition and the OLED display technology that has been popularised by handsets such as the Samsung Galaxy S9.
+The answer lies in the production cost of the iPhone X, which has increased dramatically with the integration of facial recognition and the OLED display technology that has been popularised by.
 As these additional costs have been passed directly onto customers, there’s little margin left for Apple to reduce the retail price without making the handset unprofitable.

 This is one of the primary reasons why demand for the iPhone X has faltered, and future iterations have been canned, as the proposition is becoming increasingly untenable from a profit and turnover perspective.